-Acquisition Corp. is seeking to amend its senior secured credit facility to, among other things:
+On April 29, 2005, Acquisition Corp. obtained an amendment to its senior secured credit facility to, among other things:

 - increase the term loan facility to an amount not to exceed \$1,441 million in the aggregate; - lower the rates of interest paid under the term loan credit facilities; - permit the application of proceeds to us from the offering as described under "Use of Proceeds;" - permit the Concurrent Transactions; - provide more flexibility under certain restrictive covenants; - permit dividends in an amount not to exceed \$90 million per year; and clarify that after this initial public offering of our common shares, the Investors and certain other parties can own a lower percentage of our common stock before triggering a change of control.